Units: cm=centimeter, ft=foot, gal=U.S. gallon, hr=hour, m=meter, MGD=million gallons (US) per day, min=minute, s=second

 Since Cu and Cv are functions of both H and h, re-compute H=h Cv2/3, Cu, Cv, and Q. ISO 4359 suggests re-computing Q three times, but we re-compute Q until there are at least four significant digits of accuracy.
 Then, V and F are computed from the final Q.

-Variables Back to calculation
+Back to Calculation

 ISO 4359 and ISO 9826 specify the indicated units for the equations shown above.
-Our calculator allows you to specify a variety of units.
+Our

 m = meters, s = seconds